 The plant life here is incredibly diverse.
 This land is home to many native grasses, ferns, and berries, wild flowers, as well as many other edible and medicinal plants and fungi such as mugwort, self-heal, soap root, and a variety of mushrooms.
 The tree population is a blend of hardwoods like Manzanita, Madrone, and several kinds of Oaks along with mature Fir, Pine, Cedar trees, Alder, Maple and Apples.
 With special attention to management of non-native and invasive plants, Spirit Weavers is committed to maintaining a well balanced forest ecosystem with high biodiversity.

-TIMES Please clean up and check out of your site by 12:pm on the day of your departure.
+CHECK IN & CHECK OUT Please clean up and check out of your site by 12:pm on the day of your departure.
 You can check in by 2:pm on the day of your arrival.
+We do not offer day passes at this time.

 CLIMATE & THE ILLINOIS VALLEY Cedar Bloom holds the heart during the summer.
 Temps can range from 75-95 during the day and generally cools down to the 70's during the evenings.
 Swimming in the summer months is delicious.
 We have mostly pebbly beaches and a jagged rock and sand beach right where the Swimming hole is.
 The river is chilly until late June and it cools down again in late September.